lab-cosmo/torch-pme/docs/src/references/utils/prefactors.rst

 Prefactors
 ==========

-This file contains the prefactors required for converting between different unit systems.
+This module contains common *prefactors* for converting between Gaussian units and other unit systems.

-- Many scientific calculators and computational tools, such as torchpme, are designed to work in Gaussian units by default, where :math:`\frac{1}{4 \pi
+Many scientific calculators and computational tools, such as ``torchpme``, are set to operate in Gaussian units by default, where the term :math:`\frac{1}{4 \pi \epsilon_0}`, with :math:`\epsilon_0` representing the vacuum permittivity.
+When converting from Gaussian to SI units, it is necessary to multiply by :math:`\frac{e^2}{4 \pi
-  \epsilon_0}` is 1.
-- To convert from Gaussian units to SI units, we need to multiply by :math:`\frac{e^2}{4 \pi \epsilon_0}`.
+\epsilon_0}`, where :math:`e` is the elementary charge.

-- To convert from SI to other units, one can multiply by the appropriate units of energy and divide by the appropriate units of length.
+To perform conversions from SI units to other unit systems, you can multiply by the appropriate units of energy and divide by the appropriate units of length.
-- Below are the prefactors for converting between Gaussian units and other units.
-- More prefactors can be added as needed in the ``torchpme.utils.prefactors`` module.

 .. automodule:: torchpme.utils.prefactors
     :members: